keuwey/keuwey/README.md

 # Hello, there!
-My name is Kevin and welcome to my profile. 😁
+My name is Kevin and welcome to my profile. 😁 <br> I'm a front-end developer looking for new self-development opportunities.
-### Student in the final year of the integrated technical course in industrial automation at IFBA, trying to get the first vacancy for junior developer.

-## Currently learning OOP, JS e Node.js.
+## Currently getting better at React and Node.js.
 <br>
 <div>
   <a href="https://github.com/keuwey">